microsoft/api-guidelines/Guidelines.md

 ### 14.8 SECURITY
 All service URLs must be HTTPS (that is, all inbound calls MUST be HTTPS).
 Services that deal with Web Hooks MUST accept HTTPS.

-We recommend that services that allow client defined Web Hook Callback URls SHOULD NOT transmit data over HTTP.
+We recommend that services that allow client defined Web Hook Callback URLs SHOULD NOT transmit data over HTTP.
 This is because information can be inadvertently exposed via client, network, server logs and other mechanisms.

 However, there are scenarios where the above recommendations cannot be followed due to client endpoint or software limitations.
 Consequently, services MAY allow web hook URLs that are HTTP.